Comparison · VERIFIED APRIL 2026

 Final verdict: DeepSeek vs Tabnine

 Both DeepSeek and Tabnine are strong tools in the coding space, but they serve different needs.
 DeepSeek stands out for 95% cheaper than gpt-4 and claude, making it ideal for cost-sensitive developers.
-Tabnine differentiates with on-premise for complete code privacy, which benefits users focused on enterprises with strict code privacy.
+Tabnine is best at on-premise for complete code privacy — particularly for teams focused on enterprises with strict code privacy.

-With a 0.4-point rating advantage and 1,890 reviews, DeepSeek has the edge in user satisfaction.
+DeepSeek scores higher on ToolChase.
 The best approach is to try DeepSeek's free tier and Tabnine's free tier to see which fits your specific workflow.

 Related comparisons